 Windows Target

-Create a Windows Target from the CLI
+Create a Windows Target in the CLI

 To create a Windows target from the CLI, run the following command:

-akeyless create-windows-target \
+akeyless target create windows \

 --name <target name> \